Council Tax Information

 Universal Credit

 Universal Credit will continue to be rolled out in East Dunbartonshire in line with the Department of Work & Pensions timetable.
 If you are receiving Universal Credit you should still make an application for Council Tax Reduction as this is a totally separate award.
-Information on Universal Credit.
+Find out more information on our Universal Credit webpage.
 You can also call the Department of Work & Pensions on Tel: 0800 328 5644.

 General Information

 The Council Tax for your property is based on the valuation band it is placed in by the Assessor.
-East Dunbartonshire Council has set the Council Tax levels for the year 1 April 2023 and 31 March 2024 and these are detailed on the enclosed bill.
+East Dunbartonshire Council has set the Council Tax levels for the year 1 April 2024 and 31 March 2025.
+Your Council Tax is due in 10 consecutive monthly instalments payable on or by 1 April through to 1 of January in each financial year.
+If you pay by Direct Debit you can choose to pay on 1,15, or 28 of each month.

 We are required by law to bill and collect these charges on behalf of Scottish Water.
 Even if you are in receipt of maximum Council Tax reduction you must pay your Water and Waste charges.